 Perry Rhodan has to be the ultimate example.
 An on-going German science-fiction EPIC that calls itself the biggest science-fiction series for a reason.
-Since 1961 there's been over 2500 weekly novella-sized, pulp booklets released.
+Since 1961 there's been over 2700 (in 2013) weekly novella-sized, pulp booklets released.
 These issues have been collected in books of about 400 pages long each.
-There's been over one hundred of these books released and that still only covers about a third of the whole series.
+There's been over 100 of these books released and that still only covers about a third of the whole series.
 And those books are shortened quite a bit.

 Inkheart, Inkspell, and Inkdeath are 534, 635, and 683 pages respectively.
 Dragon Rider, which was written by the same author, is 536 pages.
 Individually, none of these books could actually stop a door, but two or three piled on top of each other probably could.

 John Ringo's novels tend to be somewhat long but not long enough to qualify, in general; however, the last two books of the original set for the Legacy of the Aldenata series, Hell's Faire and When the Devil Dances, were originally to be one novel.
 The events of 9/11 threw off Ringo's muse, according to him in the afterword for HF, and the work was broken up to get a book to the printers before it got ridiculously late (instead of the actual somewhat late).

 Gertrude Stein's The Making of Americans clocks in at a solid 925 pages, and also has the benefit of being written in abstract prose that's completely incomprehensible.